TULiberalArts/Public-Policy/pages/next-stops.md

 _MPP from Temple in 2018_<br/>

 - **Dashiel Sears**<br/>
-Appointed Senior Associate, National League of Cities, Washington, DC.<br/>
+Appointed Senior Associate, National League of Cities, Washington, DC and then accepted a role as Regional Director-North America at International Association of Providers of AIDS Care.<br/>
  _MPP from Temple in 2018_<br/>

 ___